ekirmen/zeatingmaps/README.md

 2. Run the frontend and backend using `npm run start:all` from the repository root.

 The Google Maps API key is optional.
 If not provided, the application will fall back to OpenStreetMap for geocoding.

+If an address cannot be resolved, the geocoder now performs a secondary search using "Hesperia WTC Valencia, Carabobo, Venezuela" as a known reference point.